msys2/msys2.github.io/web/docs/faq.md

 4. A separate program loading msys2 in

 Since a lot of command line tools pack msys2 with them to provide a nice operating scenario then you may need to make sure that these are aligned correctly.
 For this reason, make sure to be using compatible versions of msys2 with other components

+### My antivirus flagged an MSYS2 file as malicious, what should I do?

+Since antivirus software is prone to false positives and MSYS2 contains many binaries that can trigger such false positives, and antivirus software typically doesn't provide detailed information about why a specific file is flagged, there is usually not much we can do.

+Still, feel free to open a GitHub issue or contact us about the detection - this helps us track widespread issues.
+There are a few things we can do to help:

+* We will upload the file to https://www.virustotal.com/gui/home/upload to see how widespread the issue is and track its status.
+In many cases only a few vendors detect a specific issue, and some vendors use the same detection engine internally.
+* Some antivirus vendors provide forms to report false positives where we can upload the affected files so they can adjust their heuristics.

+If you have any additional proof of a malicious file, besides an antivirus report, please let us know and we will investigate further.